grbaapps/grba-master/README.md

 * Refactor index.html to use views instead of ng-include - Abhishek
 * Review Angularjs code and refactor as needed - Abhishek - reviewed by Surajit
 * Refactor server/registration code - Pritam
-* Add more fields to client/src/html/registration.html to send to backend - Abhishek
 * Setup json data for Saraswati Puja 2017 event
 * Change client/dist/html/event.html to consume json data
 * Update client/src/html/sponsor.html with the correct data